Understanding General vs Special Power of Attorney

 A medical power of attorney refers to the idea that if a person becomes unresponsive or unable his or her own decisions regarding medical treatment, it becomes another person’s (the agent) responsibility.

-For example, if someone is brain dead, that person cannot decide whether to turn off life support machines.
+For example, if someone is brain-dead, that person cannot decide whether to turn off life support machines.
 Without a power of attorney in place, the responsibility usually falls to the next of kin, such as a spouse or child of age.
 Giving someone medical power of attorney that applies to this specific context allows that person to decide whether to turn off the machines, taking the weight off the family’s shoulders.

 Estate

-Estate planning power of attorney refers to when someone dies without a last will and testament that gives end-of-life instructions.
+Estate planning power of attorney refers to when someone dies without a last will that gives end-of-life instructions.
 The power of attorney would divide up assets and take care of anything the deceased left behind.

 Business